 First, you have to program the firmware onto the microcontroller.
 I use this cheap ISP programmer that I bought here.
 [Updated information: Those days you can also use an Arduino board as an ISP programmer - simply google for “Arduino as ISP”]

 (ISP stands for In System Programming)

 If you just get started and want to know in detail how to program an AVR – here’s a great tutorial.
 Sorry folks, this link is German only.
 But Google will also find you a good English source.

 The Fusebit settings for the controller are clear: Just tell the controller to use the external crystal as clock.
 (SUT_CKSEL)

 That’s it so far about the hardware.
 Concerning the firmware: Be aware, that the program is for PAL video systems only.
-If you want to play this game on your NTSC system, you have to adapt the timing parts of the source code.
+If you want to play this game on your NTSC system, you have to adapt the timing in the source code.

 … here’s how it works: